Akhil-P07/Akhil-P07/README.md

 # Hi, I'm Akhil 👋

 CS & Economics double major at RIT.
-I build things to solve my own problems first, usually somewhere at the intersection of AI/ML, quant finance, and developer tooling.
+I build things to solve my own problems first, usually somewhere at the intersection of AI/ML, and developer tooling.

 ## What I'm working on